-- Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns.
-This work is expected to be completed in 2016. - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest.
-This work programme is expected to be undertaken in 2017. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.
-This work programme is expected to be undertaken in 2018.
+- Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns. - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.